LeBron James: Politics

+Presidential elections

-In June 2008, James donated $20,000 to a committee in support of Obama for the 2008 U.S. presidential election.
-Later that year, James gathered almost 20,000 people at the Quicken Loans Arena for a viewing of Obama's 30-minute American Stories, American Solutions television advertisement.
+In June 2008, James donated $20,000 to a committee in support of Barack Obama for the 2008 U.S. presidential election.
+Later that year, James gathered almost 20,000 people at the then-called Quicken Loans Arena for a viewing of Obama's 30-minute American Stories, American Solutions television advertisement.
 The advertisement was shown on a large screen above the stage, where Jay-Z later held a free concert.
 In November 2016, James endorsed and campaigned for Hillary Clinton for the 2016 U.S. presidential election.

-During the 2019–2020 Hong Kong protests, a statement James made about a since-deleted tweet by Daryl Morey, in which Morey expressed support for the pro-democracy movement in Hong Kong, became the subject of controversy.
-James said Morey was "misinformed".
-His statement drew backlash from some Hong Kong protesters and in February 2022, political commentator Bill Maher called James hypocritical for not taking a critical stance towards China's human rights abuses.
-James has taken various other stands on issues regarding sports, such as the Kaepernick controversy and the Houston Astros sign stealing scandal.
+Following a racist incident at his Los Angeles home in 2017, James expressed that "being black in America is tough.
+We got a long way to go for us as a society and for us as African Americans until we feel equal in America."
+Later on that year, in the aftermath of the Unite the Right rally, James questioned the "Make America Great Again" slogan and said: "It's sad what's going on in Charlottesville.
+Is this the direction our country is heading?
+Make America Great Again huh?
+Our youth deserve better!!"
+James also called President Donald Trump a "bum" after the president rescinded a White House invitation to Stephen Curry.
+During a 2018 interview with CNN journalist Don Lemon, James then accused Trump of attempting to divide the country with sports, suggesting that "sports has never been something that divides people it's always been something that brings someone together."
+He declared that he would "never sit across from him.
+I'd sit across from Obama though."
+In response, Trump tweeted: "LeBron James was just interviewed by the dumbest man on television, Don Lemon.
+He made LeBron look smart, which isn't easy to do."

-In August 2020, James wore a modified MAGA hat that called for the arrest of the police officers involved in the shooting of Breonna Taylor.
-On August 19, 2020, he announced his intentions to support the Joe Biden 2020 presidential campaign and that of his running-mate Kamala Harris in advance of the 2020 U.S. presidential election.
-James spoke in support of the More Than a Vote movement and encouraged members of the African-American community to vote.
-He said: "People in our community have been just lied to for so many years.
+On August 19, 2020, James announced his intentions to support the Joe Biden 2020 presidential campaign and that of his running-mate Kamala Harris in advance of the 2020 U.S. presidential election.
+James spoke in support of the More Than a Vote movement and encouraged members of the African-American community to vote, saying, "People in our community have been just lied to for so many years.
 We have people that have had convictions in the past, that've been told they cannot vote because they got a conviction.
 That is voter suppression."

-On August 27, James and his Lakers teammates, as well as the Milwaukee Bucks, began boycotting the 2020 NBA playoffs to protest the shooting of Jacob Blake.
-In response, senior White House advisor Jared Kushner stated that he was planning to reach out to James regarding the boycott.
-Following a players' committee to discuss the boycott, James and others reached out to Barack Obama, who reportedly advised them to continue playing and finish that year's NBA season.

-On April 21, 2021, in response to the death of Ma'Khia Bryant, James took to Twitter and posted a picture of the police officer who is believed to have fatally shot Bryant, saying: "YOU'RE NEXT #ACCOUNTABILITY."
-He later deleted the post, explaining: "I'm so damn tired of seeing Black people killed by police.
-I took the tweet down because its being used to create more hate -This isn't about one officer. it's about the entire system and they always use our words to create more racism.
-I am so desperate for more ACCOUNTABILITY."